Finding & Working with Contractors | 22 views |

 Answer from Construction Brain

-If your contractor goes bankrupt mid-project in Ottawa, you have several legal protections and recovery options, but acting quickly is crucial to protect your investment.
+If your contractor goes bankrupt mid-project in Ottawa, you have several protection options, but quick action is essential to protect your interests and minimize losses.

 When a contractor declares bankruptcy in Ontario, all work typically stops immediately, and you become an unsecured creditor in the bankruptcy proceedings.
-However, you're not without recourse - Ontario's Construction Act and consumer protection laws provide several avenues for recovery.
+However, you're not completely without recourse.

 Immediate Steps to Take

-Notify your homeowner's insurance company right away.
-Some policies include coverage for contractor default or bankruptcy, though this varies significantly between insurers.
-Even if not covered, they need to know about the incomplete work for liability purposes.
+Review your own home insurance policy - some policies include coverage for contractor default or bankruptcy, though this varies significantly between insurers.

 Prevention for Future Projects